langchain-ai/langchain-academy/README.md

 ## Introduction

 Welcome to LangChain Academy!
-This course is dedicated to exploring foundational concepts within the LangChain ecosystem, beginning with LangGraph.
-Throughout the course, we’ll build a strong understanding of LangGraph through a series of progressively detailed modules, each focusing on a specific theme.

-For each module, we’re providing accompanying notebooks, which can be found in the designated folders below, and videos to guide you through each topic.
-In the `assistants` subdirectory, you’ll discover a collection of graphs that will be utilized with the LangGraph API and Studio throughout the modules.
+This is a growing set of modules focused on foundational concepts within the LangChain ecosystem.
+Modules 1 - 4 focus on LangGraph, starting with the basics and progressively adding more advanced themes.
+In each module folder, you'll see a set of notebooks.
+A video accompanies each notebook to guide you through the topic.
+Each module also has a `studio` subdirectory, with a set of relevant graphs that we will explore using the LangGraph API and Studio.

 ## Setup